natb1/QueryLibrary/inst/shinyApps/QueryLibrary/queries/ddl/Condition Era.md

 # Condition Era

 ## Description
 A Condition Era is defined as a span of time when the Person is assumed to have a given condition.
-Similar to Drug Eras, Condition Eras are chronological periods of Condition Occurrence.
+Similar to Drug Eras, Condition Eras are chronological periods of Condition Occurrence and every Condition Occurrence record should be part of a Condition Era.
 Combining individual Condition Occurrences into a single Condition Era serves two purposes:

 - It allows aggregation of chronic conditions that require frequent ongoing care, instead of treating each Condition Occurrence as an independent event.
 - It allows aggregation of multiple, closely timed doctor visits for the same Condition to avoid double-counting the Condition Occurrences.